tribbloid/shapesafe/README.md

 ![Shape](doc/ShapeTypeHierarchy.png)

-Shapesafe works most efficiently if dimensions of all tensors are either constants (represented by `org.shapesafe.core.arity.Const`), or unchecked (represented by `org.shapesafe.core.arity.Unchecked`,  meaning that it has no constraint or symbol, and should be ignored in validation).
+Shapesafe works most efficiently if dimensions of all tensors are either constants (represented by `shapesafe.core.arity.Const`), or unchecked (represented by `shapesafe.core.arity.Unchecked`,  meaning that it has no constraint or symbol, and should be ignored in validation).
 In practice, this can reliably support the majority of applied linear algebra / ML use cases.
-Support for algebra of variable shapes (with symbol, represented by `org.shapesafe.core.arity.Var`) will be gradually enabled in future releases.
+Support for algebra of variable shapes (with symbol, represented by `shapesafe.core.arity.Var`) will be gradually enabled in future releases.

 **For more about the idea behind this project**, check the following resources